Tort Claims Act

 In many cases, governmental state actors are immune from lawsuits.
 However, in New Mexico, there exist a limited class of instances when injured victims may sue a government state actor under New Mexico state law for personal injuries or wrongful death.
 These claims against public schools, law enforcement, cities, and municipalities are brought under the New Mexico Tort Claims Act.

 Claims brought under the Tort Claims Act are complex and must satisfy several procedural factors.
-Martinez, Hart, Thompson & Sanchez, P.C. has decades of experience bringing claims under the Tort Claims Act and is ready to help you investigate and pursue a tort claim.
+Martinez, Hart, Sanchez & Romero, P.C. has decades of experience bringing claims under the Tort Claims Act and is ready to help you investigate and pursue a tort claim.

 What You Should Know About Tort Claims